AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/connect-to-apps/connect-fusion-to-google-using-oauth.md

 ## Possible error message:[403 Access Not Configured]

-If the `403 Access Not Configured` error message displays, you you need to enable the corresponding API in your Google Cloud Platform.
+If the `403 Access Not Configured` error message displays, you must enable the corresponding API in your Google Cloud Platform.
 To enable the API, follow the steps in the section [Create a project on Google Cloud Platform](#create-a-project-on-google-cloud-platform) in this article.